ahmadsolehin/Simple-Ajax-Contact-Form-Using-jQuery-PHP/README.md

 <li> If everything looks ok, we prepare the data to be sent to the server (contact_me.php), and then we simply send the data using jQuery $.post() method.</li>

-One more thing here is that after successful Ajax request, our code expects JSON data from the server, not plain text.
-You can read more about jQuery Ajax here.
-Once server returns JSON data, we will grab its message, determine the message type and output it accordingly.
-The results will be displayed within the div element called #result.
+<li> One more thing here is that after successful Ajax request, our code expects JSON data from the server, not plain text. </li>

+<li> Once server returns JSON data, we will grab its message, determine the message type and output it accordingly. </li>

+<li> The results will be displayed within the div element called #result.</li>